 There are affiliate links in this post.
 If you use these links, I may earn a commission- please read my full disclosure policy.

-I know a lot of people dislike grocery shopping, partly because they don’t enjoy the actual shopping itself, but also because they dread needing to shell out so much of their hard earned money at the register!
+I know a lot of people dislike grocery shopping, partly because they don’t enjoy the actual shopping itself, but also because they dread needing to shell out so much of their hard-earned money at the register!

-I want to share these little tricks with you so that you can save money on groceries too.
-And really, it’s up to you how much you want to save.
 You can do all of these things and you’ll save a bundle!
 Or you can just implement one or two of these methods and you’ll still enjoy a lower grocery bill.

-Proven Ways to Save Money on Groceries
+Simple Ways to Save Money on Groceries

 This one is so important and is probably one of the easiest ways to save big.
 If you never bother to look at your store’s grocery sales flyer before you go shopping, you are doing yourself a big disservice.
-By taking a couple of minutes to flip through the sales flyer you can shop so much more strategically and save yourself a lot of money!

 Here’s what I do and recommend.
 Each week before you head to the store, grab the store’s sales flyer, look through it and circle any items that you could use that are a great buy.
-Even if it’s something that you don’t really need right now, but it’s a great buy and is something you will or could use in the near future and will store well, I recommend getting it.
-You can build a small stockpile this way and having a small grocery stockpile is one of the things that helps me save lots of money on my groceries each month.

 I like to especially take notice of deals on produce, meat and dairy since those are things that I always use and can easily quickly up your grocery bill.
 Learning to be okay with eating whatever produce is on sale for the week will save you a lot over time!